opusonesolutions/carsons/README.rst

     line_impedance = calculate_impedance(ConcentricNeutralCarsonsEquations(Line()))

-For examples of how to use the model, see the `tests <https://github.com/opusonesolutions/carsons/blob/master/tests/test_concentric_neutral_cable.py>`_.
+For examples of how to use the model, see the `concentric cable tests <https://github.com/opusonesolutions/carsons/blob/master/tests/test_concentric_neutral_cable.py>`_.

 Problem Description